Laboratory experiment of subglacial water flow

 To learn more, here is my presentation from the IGS Symposium on erosion and sedimentation in Madison, Wisconsin.

 Using remote sensing of glacier surges in the Himalaya to better constrain glacier slip

 Glacier surging is an enigmatic dynamic instabilities undergone only by ~1% of present-day glaciers worldwide.
 Glaciologist describe glacier surges as dynamic flow instabilities lasting from months to years, whereby the glacier motion increases by at least an order of magnitude.
 Surges tend to be cyclic, and thus represent and interesting natural experiment to understand triggers and terminations of fast glacier flow.

 With J.P.
-Avouac’s group at Caltech, we are using a powerful image correlation technique (COSI-corr) that allows to extract ice surface velocities at short time-intervals and sub-pixel accuracy from Landsat and Sentinel optical satellite imagery.
+Avouac’s group at Caltech and Surendra Adhikari at JPL, we are using a powerful image correlation technique (COSI-corr) that allows to extract ice surface velocities at short time-intervals and sub-pixel accuracy from Landsat and Sentinel optical satellite imagery.
 We are using the velocity timeseries to document and study the ongoing surge of Shishper glacier in Pakistan.
 (Animation showing 3 years of the velocity data)

 What do we really know about glacial erosion?